airther/sirupsen.github.io/_posts/2015-12-05-season-driven-cooking.md

 browsing the Internet for recipes using those for inspiration is another great trick.

+For meats seasons don't matter quite as much, but still plays a factor.
+Especially when it comes to game meat, which is incredibly and I envy you if you have access to it.
+I order my meats off of local farms just like vegetables and fruits.

 You also need to track the seasons.
 Do you have any idea what's good in June?
 October?
 March?
 You can build a flashcard deck of vegetables and their seasons, or simply use a site like [Eat the Seasons](http://www.eattheseasons.com/).